dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 - **OnSubmit** configures a local method which gets triggered when the form is submitted. _Note: Blazor also provides us `OnValidSubmit` and `OnInvalidSubmit` convenience methods_.

 - **InputText** a Blazor component representing a HTML `<input>` element.
 It uses the `@bind-Value` attribute to describe which property the component should bind to on the model.

+- **DataAnnotationsValidator** and **ValidationMessage** elements attach our form to validation support and display any associated validation warnings to the user.

 In the Blazor example, there is no separate Controller/Action and all code is written using C# and .NET.